Thousands flee violence threats in Indian city of Bangalore

-Police said local Muslims blocked a highway in protest against an overnight incident in which a group of Bodos set a car on fire near Rangiya, 60km (40 miles) west of Assam's main city of Guwahati.'All frightened'
+Police said local Muslims blocked a highway in protest against an overnight incident in which a group of Bodos set a car on fire near Rangiya, 60km (40 miles) west of Assam's main city of Guwahati.

 The main railway station in Bangalore was flooded with migrant workers from north-eastern states after rumours spread on Wednesday.

 The railways ran special trains to the north-east to cope with the rush, officials said.

 There are 250,000 people from the north-east living and working in Bangalore, which is often referred to as the Silicon Valley of India.

 Many of them are students, security guards and workers in the hospitality sector.